vercel/next.js/examples/with-chakra-ui-typescript/README.md

 ## Notes

-Chakra has supported Gradients and RTL in version 1.1, To Utilize RTL you may follow the chakra way to add RTL direction and swap [Chakra docs](https://chakra-ui.com/docs/features/rtl-support).
+Chakra has supported Gradients and RTL in `v1.1`.
+To utilize RTL, [add RTL direction and swap](https://chakra-ui.com/docs/features/rtl-support).

-if you do not have multi direction web app you should make `<Html lang="ar" dir="rtl">` inside /\_document file.
+If you don't have multi-direction app,  you should make `<Html lang="ar" dir="rtl">` inside `_document.ts`.